cloudaware/compliance-policies/ce/ca/azure/key-vault/soft-delete-and-purge-protection/description.md

 ## Default Value

-When a new Key Vault is created, both the parameters `enableSoftDelete` and `enablePurgeProtection` are set to `null`, disabling both the features.
+When a new Key Vault is created,

+- enableSoftDelete is enabled by default, and
+- enablePurgeProtection is disabled by default.

+**NOTE**: In February 2025, Microsoft will enable soft-delete protection on all key vaults, and users will no longer be able to opt out of or turn off soft-delete.

 ## References